What makes OpenInvest different?

 How do OpenInvest’s fees compare with other fees?

 - A stockbroker – Generally, an investor pays for each and every transaction.
 These fees can add up to a significant amount.
-There are often additional fees for portfolio administration and tax reporting services.
+There are often additional fees for portfolio administration and tax reporting services, however there is no professional management.

-- A financial planner – Generally, the investor pays the planner, one or more investment managers, and also a platform fee to cover the cost of administration of their portfolio.
+- A financial planner – Generally, the investor pays the planner as well as one or more investment managers and a platform fee to cover the cost of administration of the portfolio.
 Such fees can often add up to about 2% of your portfolio value.

-- An online broker – With an online broker you pay only for each trade you make.
+- Online broker – With an online broker you pay only for each trade you make.
 If you don’t trade often, you don’t pay very much.
-Of course, as you have no-one to advise you, you may well be in a poorly-diversified portfolio or holding on to stocks that are falling, without knowing if you should sell.
+Of course, as you have no one to advise you, you may well be in a poorly diversified portfolio, or holding onto stocks that are falling, without knowing if you should sell.

 - Pick your own managed funds - If you invest in managed funds you will get the benefit of professional investment management.
-However, it’s not always easy to access these products and, even if you can, it may not be clear how much you should invest into each fund so as to obtain an appropriately diversified portfolio covering each relevant asset class.
+However, it’s not always easy to access these products, and even if you can, the fees are higher for individuals than institutions and it may not be clear how much you should invest into each fund in order to address each asset class.

 Can you explain what the fees are for?

-The Indirect Costs are the costs of any underlying funds used by your chosen investment manager in your portfolio, while the Managed Fund Transaction Costs are one-off charges for buying into or selling out of a managed fund.
+The Indirect Costs are the costs of any underlying funds used by your chosen investment manager in your portfolio, while the Managed Fund Transaction Costs are one-off charges for buying into or selling out of a managed fund (both charged within those funds).

 Why do you say OpenInvest’s fees are low?